Brets0150/generic-cracker/README.md

 **⚠️ WARNING: Tasks Cannot Be Killed Once Started**

-Due to limitations in the Hashtopolis Python agent's generic cracker implementation (specifically, lack of error handling on line 116 of the agent code), MDX Agent tasks **cannot be terminated** once running.
-The Hashtopolis agent does not send termination signals to the cracker binary.
+Due to limitations in the Hashtopolis Python agent's generic mdx-agent implementation ([specifically, lack of error handling on line 116 of the agent code](https://github.com/hashtopolis/agent-python/blob/master/htpclient/generic_cracker.py#L116)), MDX Agent tasks **cannot be terminated** once running.
+The Hashtopolis agent does not send termination signals to the mdx-agent binary.

 **Implications:**